Keeping your wheels clean will dramatically increase their working life.

 The best way to clean your wheels is to wipe them down with a clean soft cloth once a week.
 Microfibre cloths are ideal and relatively cheap to buy.
 If your wheels are extremely dirty, slightly dampen the rag and then wipe clean.

-For the hard to get places around the hub area, I use a soft bristle type brush.
+For the hard to get places around the hub area, we recommend using a soft bristle type brush.
 Soft brushes can be used to get into hard to reach spots.

 If you have been riding in the rain, we recommend cleaning your wheels and removing the tyres, tubes and rim tapes to allow the wheels to dry out.